UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 `Find (case sensitive) "HelloWorld" replace with "NEW_APP_NAME" in "NEW_APP_NAME" source code folder` `Find (case sensitive) "helloworld" replace with "NEW_APP_NAME" in "NEW_APP_NAME" source code folder`

-###That has completed the obscure steps to initiate your project, you can now do the normal steps to complete the setup###
+### That has completed the obscure steps to initiate your project, you can now do some normal steps to complete the setup:

 *Navigate to your new folder using a terminal to install your Node.js packages:*
 `npm install`